Mohamed-Elgharbawy/Email-Sender/README.md

 # Email-Sender
 A short script to send yourself an email using Python

-If you would not like to enter your email and password in everytime, simply add your information in the following fields:
+If you would not like to enter your email and password in every time, simply add your information to the following fields:

->EMAIL_ADDRESS = raw_input("Enter your email: ")
+>EMAIL_ADDRESS = "example@example.com"

->PASSWORD = getpass.getpass("Enter your password: ")
+>PASSWORD = "password1234"